A project of the Partnership for a New American Economy

 Top countries of origin

 Immigrant students in Hawaii also contribute to critical Science, Technology, Engineering, and Math (or STEM) fields.
 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Hawaii, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 30 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+For Hawaii, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, more than one in four of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
 More than 74 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.
+By 2020, Hawaii will need to fill 22,750 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)

 Share of Engineering PhDs who were temporary or permanent residents (2006-2010)

 Foreign-born STEM students and graduates in Hawaii are also driving economic growth that creates jobs for American workers.
 A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
-That translates into a large employment boost for Hawaii, a state where, in 2010, more than one out of every ten STEM workers with an advanced degree was a foreigner.
+That translates into a large employment boost for Hawaii, a state where, in 2010, more than one out of every four STEM workers with an advanced degree was a foreigner.

 Immigration Reform = Economic Growth in Hawai’i